hsf-training/hsf-training-reana-webpage/_episodes/04-higgstotautau-serial.md

 ## Objective

-Let us write a serial computational workflow automatising the previously-run manual steps and run the HiggsToTauTau example on REANA.
+Let us write a serial computational workflow automating the previously-run manual steps and run the HiggsToTauTau example on REANA.

 ### Note: Computing efficiency